 Mr. & Mrs. John Member

-1 Yourstreet Place Letter should be personalized

-Yourtown, ST 33740 •
+1 Yourstreet Place Yourtown, ST 33740

-Dear John & Mary, Use first names

 Enclosed is your Stewardship Commitment Statement as of [date].
 Thank you for signing a [year] Orthodox Christian Stewardship Commitment Card to support the Ministries of [Parish Name].
 Your Stewardship provides the foundation for our service in the Lord.